Big-Life-Lab/bllflow/README.md

 If you are not able to download the package from Github then use this method of installation

-1. Make sure you have the version of the package you wish to install on your computer
+1. Make sure you have the version of the package you wish to install on your computer.
+If you want the latest version then download the project from github otherwise download one of the releases available here https://github.com/Big-Life-Lab/bllFlow/releases
 2. Install the package into the project of your choice by running the command `install.packages(path_to_package_folder, repos = NULL, type="source")` in the project directory
-3. If everything goes well, the package should be installed and available for import through `library('bllFlow')`
+3. If everything goes well, the package should be installed and available for import through `library('bllFlow')`.
+Try running the command now to ensure the package was sucessfully installed.

 # How the package works